1099 vs W2: 10 Key Differences

 However, as the use of independent talent grows, businesses must also adjust the way they manage their workforce—compliance goes hand-in-hand with independent contractor engagement.
 Without proper management of independent contractors, you can run the risk of worker misclassification, which can lead to audits, fines, penalties, lawsuits, and more.

-Independent contractors may be sole proprietors, or have an incorporated business.
+As small business owners, independent contractors may be sole proprietors, or have an incorporated business.
 They have built these businesses around specialized services they provide—it’s not uncommon for independents to have a business name and perform work for multiple clients.

 While employees typically receive some sort of training surrounding their job duties, independent contractors bring specialized expertise to a project or task.
 As a client, you’re not responsible for providing them with training—pretty nice, right?
 Independent talent can be a great way to fill business needs.

-Remember, because independent contractors are running their own business, they need to sell and market their services.
+Remember, because independent contractors are running their own small business, they need to sell and market their services.
 Just because they have a long-term contract with you doesn’t mean they aren’t allowed to take on additional work for other clients as well.

 Unlike traditional employees whose jobs may encompass a wide variety of duties and tasks, independent contractors are only responsible for performing the services outlined in a contract or Scope of Work (SOW).